Administrative assistant sounds like a fairly straight-forward job. Don’t assistants just answer phones, get coffee, and do filing?

 2. Handling reception

-Some office assistants get hired as full-time receptionists.
-Others may only fill in at reception some of the time, in between other administrative tasks.
+Some admin assistants get hired as full-time receptionists.
+Others may only fill in at reception some of the time, in between other duties.

 No matter your situation, working the front desk always involves these main responsibilities: